Peace with Justice

 We know the presence of political and social turmoil can be caused by a number of issues including economic disparity, environmental degradation, gender inequality, racism and xenophobia, and illness and disease.
 If we want peace, we must be committed to disrupting these conditions and systems that perpetuate injustice.

-The United Methodist Church states that war is “incompatible with Christian teaching” (Social Principles 165.C).
 If we are to live into our mission of transforming the world, we must prioritize collaboration among nations, work to reduce the use and need for weapons, and foster just, equitable and durable solutions to the root causes of conflict.

 Peace With Justice Sunday